 Around 2015 Thulo Parsel has realised with the help of a donation from the government a new small hospital, next to ‘our’ old health post that is still functioning.
 The costs for the land have been covered by the people.
 This project in Thulo Parsel is an example of an investment that not only was sustained after completing, but even has been expanded and developed.

-With the main school in Mechchhe Pauwa in the Temalarea (also Kavra Palenchok) we have followed the same procedure.
-Building a completely new main school, smaller schools in the neighborhood, financing teachers’ salaries and the library.
-We have now arrived a moment at a point that we are reducing everything and can leave this project within three years.
+With the main school in Mechchhe Pauwa in the Temal area (Kavra Palenchok) we have followed the same procedure.
+Building a completely new main school, smaller schools in the neighbourhood, financing teachers’ salaries and the library.
+In 2019 we could leave this project.

 For the Tibetan refugees in Pokhara we have financed a reroofing project, drain water transport, and two drinking water projects.
 We have always emphasized the importance of maintenance, something Nepal is not used to.
 We have followed their maintenance program for five years and everything is successful.